-- 1. Ensure that servicing and infrastructure are planned and designed to ensure long-term fiscal and environmental sustainability through advanced design standards, asset management programs, and provisions for efficient, cost-effective operations; - 2.
-Protect the health, safety and wellbeing of the citizens and property within the Township; - 3.
+1. Ensure that servicing and infrastructure are planned and designed to ensure long-term fiscal and environmental sustainability through advanced design standards, asset management programs, and provisions for efficient, cost-effective operations;

+- 2. Protect the health, safety and wellbeing of the citizens and property within the Township; - 3.
 Ensure that development does not impede the Township's ability to provide infrastructure and servicing; - 4.
 Promote green infrastructure, energy efficiency, and conservation, where feasible; - 5.
 Prepare for the impacts of climate change; and, - 6.
 Ensure that development is strategically located to support the effective and efficient delivery of emergency management services.

 The Township does not maintain public water services or sewage services.
+As such, all development is required to be serviced by individual on-site sewage services and individual on-site water services.
 The following policies relate to both existing and planned infrastructure requirements of the Township.

-4.8.1 Private Services
+4.7.1 Private Services

-Private services consist of one individual, autonomous water supply and wastewater disposal system, normally a well and septic system, owned and maintained by the property owner(s).
+1. Private services consist of one individual, autonomous water supply and wastewater disposal system, normally a well and septic system, owned and maintained by the property owner(s).
 All proposals for development will require individual on-site sewage services and individual on-site water services that are approved by the Thunder Bay District Health Unit, the Township Council, and / or the Province, as applicable.

-4.8.2 Requirements for Septic Systems
+4.7.2 Requirements for Septic Systems

-- To accommodate an individual on-site sewage service, new lots must be of an appropriate size and configuration, a minimum size of 1 hectare, and front onto a public road, unless a smaller lot size can otherwise be supported by technical information pertaining to the physical characteristics and hydrogeology of the site in accordance with guidelines of the Ministry of Environment, Conservation and Parks and prepared by gualified professionals. - 2.
-The policies of this Plan are intended to ensure that lot sizes and conditions are adequate to allow the safe and efficient operation of individual septic systems. - A development plan for any type of on-site sewage services, such as a septic tank system or leaching pit, shall be completed in accordance with Ontario Regulation 358 and approved by the Thunder Bay District Health Unit. - 4.
+- 1. To accommodate an individual on-site sewage service, new lots must be of an appropriate size and configuration and front onto a public road, unless a smaller lot size can otherwise be supported by technical information pertaining to the physical characteristics and hydrogeology of the site in accordance with guidelines of the Ministry of Environment, Conservation and Parks and prepared by qualified professionals. - 2.
+Communal sewage systems shall not be permitted in the Township of Conmee.
+The policies of this Plan are intended to ensure that lot sizes and conditions are adequate to allow the safe and efficient operation of individual septic systems. - 3.
+A development plan for any type of on-site sewage services, such as a septic tank system or leaching pit, shall be completed in accordance with Ontario Regulation 358 and approved by the Thunder Bay District Health Unit, and the Ministry of Environment, Conservation and Parks. - 4.
 Large sewage disposal systems with design flows greater than 10,000 Litres per day shall have a hydrogeological assessment completed in accordance with the Ministry of Environment, Conservation and Parks Sewage Guidelines and shall be submitted to the Ministry for review and approval.

-4.8.3 Requirements for Drinking Water
+4.7.3 Requirements for Drinking Water